tuupola/branca-js/README.md

 ## Testing

-You can run tests either manually with the following command.
+You can run tests manually with the following command.

 ``` bash
 $ node test.js